evaaaaho1999/evaaaaho1999/README.md

 # My GitHub Profile :book:
-###### tags: `SMU` `MSBA` `NTHU` `DATA Science` `Business Analytics` `Quantitative Finance`
+###### tags: `SMU` `MSBA` `NTHU` `DATA Science` `Business Analytics` `Business Intellegence` `Data Analytics` `Quantitative Finance`

 > Hi everyone!
-This is Eva!
+This is Eva
 > Welcome to my GitHub Homepage :smile:

->I am the graduate student at SMU MS Business Analytics :us:.
-Majored in quantitative finance & data science in my undergraduate studies.
-I am interested in data science, business analytics, Business Intellegence, data visualization, statistic, and machine learning.
-I am a huge traveling enthusiast :heart_eyes:
+>I am now a student in Masters of Science in Business Analytics from SMU Cox School of Business:us:.I have background in Finance, Programming, Statistics and Mathematics.
+I graduated from National Tsing Hua University and was majored in quantitative finance & data science.

+>I have a developed skill in Statistical Modeling and Prediction modeling in R (Which are the works in Time Series, Applied Multivariate Analysis repositories), Machine Learning and Text mining in Python (The works in Special-Topics-on-Financial-Engineering and Text mining repositories), SQL, AWS, Tableau,and BI tools.
+My passion lies in solving challenges using data!
+I am also a huge traveling enthusiast :heart_eyes:

 ## My Values
 :bulb: Creativity